chisui/dakka/thesis/main.md

 ### ActorRef

 We need a way to reference actors inside an actor system.
 The most straight forward way to do this is by creating a data type to represent these references.
-This type also has to hold the actor type of the actor it is refering to.
+This type also has to hold the actor type of the actor it is referring to.
 But how should we encode the actor reference?
 The simplest way would be to give each actor some kind of identifier and just store the identifier:

 ```haskell
 newtype ActorRef a = ActorRef ActorId
 ```

-References of this kind can't be be created by the user since you shouldn't be able to assiciate any `ActorId` with any actor type, since there is no way of verifying at compile time that a given id is associated a given actor type.
+References of this kind can't be be created by the user since you shouldn't be able to associate any `ActorId` with any actor type, since there is no way of verifying at compile time that a given id is associated a given actor type.
 The best way to achieve this is to modify the signature of `create` to return a reference to the just created actor.

 ```haskell
 create :: forall a.
 Actor a => ActorContext b (ActorRef a)